 nelson system cleanup-policies from the CLI.
 If you believe there are additional use cases not covered by the default policies, please enter the community and let us know what you think is missing.

-Any time Nelson executes or actions a cleanup policy - or inaction causes a state transition - it will be recorded in the auditing system, so you can be aware of exactly what Nelson did on your behalf.
+Any time Nelson executes a cleanup policy - or inaction causes a state transition - it will be recorded in the auditing system, so you can be aware of exactly what Nelson did on your behalf.